 Financial Services and Markets Act 2000

-Some investment-related activities (including insurance mediation activities) of Wynterhill are regulated under the Financial Services and Markets Act 2000 of the United Kingdom (“FSMA”).
+Some investment-related activities (including insurance distribution activities) of Solesbury Gay are regulated under the Financial Services and Markets Act 2000 of the United Kingdom (“FSMA”).

 Anti-bribery and corruption

-Wynterhill’s policy is to act at all times in accordance with the highest professional, ethical and business standards, and we expect the same from our clients and their related persons, entities or affiliates.
-We have a zero tolerance approach to bribery or corruption and you agree not to expect or request any conduct from us that might bring our name into disrepute or compromise our integrity and independence and that you or your related persons, entities or affiliates will refrain from any practices involving bribery or any other corrupt activities.
+Solesbury Gay’s policy is to act at all times in accordance with the highest professional, ethical and business standards, and we expect the same from our clients and their related persons, entities or affiliates.
+We have a zero-tolerance approach to bribery or corruption and you agree not to expect or request any conduct from us that might bring our name into disrepute or compromise our integrity and independence and that you or your related persons, entities or affiliates will refrain from any practices involving bribery or any other corrupt activities.